Per-Mode Panel Layouts in Cinnamon Using dconf Snapshots

 Combined with the xrandr switching from the previous post, switching modes carries monitors, refresh rate, and panel layout in one step.

 This panel snapshotting is now part of display-profiles, where it lives as a Cinnamon-specific hook.
-Other DEs can be supported by adding a hooks/<de>/ directory with equivalent save and restart scripts.
+Other desktop environments can be supported by adding a hooks/<de>/ directory with equivalent save and restart scripts, and I love when a small piece of code can be useful to people running setups quite different from mine.
+If you are on a different DE and you would like to add support for it, the door is genuinely open.